 Mental health nurses take an holistic approach to the care of support service users to address their psychosocial and physical needs in order to attain a fulfilling quality of life.

-When you graduate from our BSc Mental Health Nursing programme at UEA, you will have developed the knowledge, skills and attitudes you need to become a caring and competent specialist practitioner.
+When you graduate from our BSc Mental Health Nursing or MSc Mental Health Nursing programmes at UEA, you will have developed the knowledge, skills and attitudes you need to become a caring and competent specialist practitioner.
 You will have graduated from one of the best schools of health in the UK, and be ready to embark upon an exciting career.
 Following your graduation, you will need to register with our professional body, the Nursing and Midwifery Council (NMC).
 Once registered you will be able to work as a mental health nurse in the UK and overseas.

 You may go on to undertake additional training and specialise, for example in one of the psychological therapies.